foxwithahdie/pygameRhythmGame/README.md

 Rhythm Game using Pygame.

-To install and use this Rhythm game, you must have the Pygame library already installed onto your interpreter, and your int.
-Read pygame.org for more details.
-To install and use this Rhythm game, you must be on Python 3.12.
+To install this Rhythm Game, enter pip install -e . while in the folder to install all the dependencies for this project.

 v3.0: